-Being businessworthy stands for the ability to apply one’s business energy ethically and responsibly to create value for all.
+Being businessworthy describes a behaviour of applying one’s business energy ethically and responsibly to create value for all stakeholders.

-Within this approach of thinking, business role as a contributor to building and sustaining peace is easier to recognize, realizing that business’ core contribution to society is its innovative ability to create and scale solutions to human and societal problems, thereby creating value for all.
-Business will need to act ethically and responsible as well as realize that society is the very purpose of its existence.
-Profits involving a social purpose represents a higher form of capitalism, one that creates a positive cycle of company and community prosperity, to quote Professor Michael Porter of Harvard.
-Business does not exist in a vacuum.
+Within this approach of thinking, businesses’ role as a contributor to building and sustaining peace is easier to recognise, realising that businesses’ core contribution to society is its innovative ability to create and scale solutions to human and societal problems, thereby creating value for all.
+Businesses will need to act ethically and responsibly as well as realize that society is the very purpose of its existence.

 The thinking and action we refer to as being businessworthy is coined to inspire such a contribution to more peaceful and prosperous societies.

 What are the criteria to receive the Oslo Business for Peace Award?

 The Oslo Business for Peace Award is given annually to exceptional businesspersons who, through actions and commitments, exemplify the concept of being businessworthy.
 Nominees must be:

 1) Examples to Society and their Peers: act as examples to the general public and inspire the business community by showing how to achieve success through ethical and responsible business practices.

 2) Advocates of Ethical and Responsible Business: outspoken advocates of ethical and responsible business principles, and of social responsibility in corporate governance.

 3) Trusted by the Communities their Businesses Affect: have developed and cultivated successful international or national businesses in a manner that is recognised and appreciated by the communities within which their business is active, ideally by creating economic value in a way that also creates value for society.’